Alessandro-Salerno/Bialetti/README.md

 import java.net.SocketException;

-public class ExceptionHandler extends BialettiExceptionHandler {
+public class ExceptionHandler extends BialettiServerExceptionHandler {
     /*
      * This will be called if possible
      */